Praise be to Allah.

 Here are some of the questions about Prophet Muhammad s.a.w. searched online:

-Another narration by Anas bin Malik r.a. tells us how the Prophet s.a.w. likes Thufl.
-Abdullah bin Abdurrahman r.a. then clarifies the meaning of thufl, being that which are the remains of a meal.
-This is the simplicity of the Prophet and his positive nature of turning hardships into a means of drawing closer to Allah s.w.t.
+Another narration by Anas bin Malik r.a. tells us how the Prophet s.a.w. likes 'Thufl'.
+Abdullah bin Abdurrahman r.a. then clarifies the meaning of thufl, which are the remains of a meal.
+This is the simplicity of the Prophet and his positive nature of turning hardships or non-luxury into something that is praiseworthy and a means of drawing closer to Allah s.w.t.

 نِعْمَ الإِدَامُ الْخَلُّ